 9.3 If you terminate the agreement in accordance with clause 9.2, Work for Good shall inform any Participating Businesses that are raising money on the Charity’s behalf to cease doing so.
 Any donations that have been raised for the Charity by those Participating Businesses shall be paid to you.
 Participating Businesses will be required to select an alternative charity for which to raise funds following termination.

-9.4 Upon termination we will cease using the Charity mark on our Website within 30 days after termination.
-You will also cease using the Work for Good mark within 30 days after termination.
+9.4 Upon termination we will cease using the Charity logo on our Website within 30 days after termination.
+You will also cease using the Work for Good Logo within 30 days after termination.

 10.1 All content on the Website and any Work for Good promotional materials that are otherwise provided to you are owned by Work for Good or its content suppliers.
 No materials displayed on our Website may be used without our prior written consent.

-11.2 Both parties agree to process any personal data in connection with the Services in compliance with the Data Protection Act 1998 and the General Data Protection Regulation (EU 2016/679) once in force;
+11.2 Both parties agree to process any personal data in connection with the Services in compliance with the Data Protection Act 2018 and the UK General Data Protection Regulation;

 11.3 We may provide you with the details, including the relevant contact name, of the Participating Business that is raising money on the Charity’s behalf.
-You are only permitted to use any personal data that is received pursuant to this clause for administrative purposes, and are not permitted to contact the relevant contact for the purposes of direct marketing (unless the Charity otherwise has the appropriate consents in place).
+Subject to clause 11.4, you are only permitted to use any personal data that is received pursuant to this clause for administrative purposes, and are not permitted to contact the relevant contact for the purposes of direct marketing (unless the Charity otherwise has the appropriate consents in place).